GwendolineRodriguez/PolyhedraViewer/README.md

 # Polyhedra Viewer

-A simple polyhedra viewer with Three.js
+A simple polyhedra viewer with Three.js, Accessibility and Performance optimisations